-Work for PreFlight school housing in Chapel Hill is ongoing: “the Negro community center is being renovated to accommodate members of the preflight school’s Negro band.”
+Work for PreFlight school housing in Chapel Hill is ongoing: “The Negro community center is being renovated to accommodate members of the preflight school’s Negro band.”
 GDN, July 26, 1942, 1:4

 Gov. Broughton appoints two Negroes to board at A&T, first time ever.

 B-1 arrives in Chapel Hill for duty.
-GSO Daily News reports: “The United States navy pre-flight school here today acquired the first and only all-Negro band in the navy when 42 Negro musicians reported for duty today.”
+Greensboro Daily News reports: “The United States navy pre-flight school here today acquired the first and only all-Negro band in the navy when 42 Negro musicians reported for duty today.”